fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Thanks for the video!
+On another note, could you please make some video (or series) on designing and handling complex Redux store?
+Almost every tutorial out there shows trivial examples of stores, but I've yet to find a quality material on handling stores with lots of data, or relational-like structure, the ones you would find in big, real-life apps.
+Any tips would be appreciated.

 > Can you make a video about the critical rendering path?

 > A video about this would be great 👍 where you start a project on github and show your own workflow (how you search, understand and implement, how you commit properly)